TheGregster1111/Aerogel-lightweight-game-engine/Docs/Build.md

 # How to build game

-Open CMakeLists.txt and edit this line based on OS.
+Open CMakeLists.txt and switch which COMMAND is commented based on OS.
 ```CMake
 add_custom_command(
     TARGET GAME_EXECUTABLE POST_BUILD